Lissy93/dashy/README.md

 > For a full list of credits, and attributions to packages used within Dashy, see: [**Credits**](./docs/credits.md)

-Thank you so much to everyone who has helped with Dashy so far, every single contributuib is very much appreciated.
+Thank you so much to everyone who has helped with Dashy so far, every contribution is very much appreciated.

 #### Sponsors